NMAI-lab/hermes/README.md

 - The name Hermes is a nod to the previous major AgentSpeak projects namely, [Jason](https://github.com/jason-lang/jason) and [Peleus](https://github.com/meneguzzi/Peleus).
 I chose the name Hermes since the main purpose of this robot is to deliver mail from one place to another.

 ## Acknowledgements
-- [iRobot's Create 3 Simulator](https://github.com/iRobotEducation/create3_sim/tree/foxy) for the main robot simulator.
+- [iRobot's Create 3 Simulator](https://github.com/iRobotEducation/create3_sim) for the main robot simulator.
+- [ros2_java](https://github.com/ros2-java/ros2_java) to integrate ROS2 with the Java agent implementations.
-- [Jason](https://github.com/jason-lang/jason) for the AgentSpeak implementation of the project.
+- [Jason](https://github.com/jason-lang/jason) an AgentSpeak interpreter for the agent definitions.
-- [ros2_java](https://github.com/ros2-java/ros2_java.git) for the ros2 and Jason integration.
 - [Peleus](https://github.com/meneguzzi/Peleus) for connecting Jason to various planners.
-- [ENHSP](https://gitlab.com/enricos83/ENHSP-Public.git) for creating the robot plans.
+- [JPDDLPLUS](https://github.com/hstairs/jpddlplus) for generating PDDL plans using its builtin ENHSP planner.

 ## TO-DO
-- Add a simple Jason implementation for wall following
 - Connect Peleus and the ENHSP planner for this behaviour
 - Add state machines and subsumption
 - Add intersection handling